BY R.D. Miller

 Some argued that when they arrived, they brought their staff, and the locals are out of work in all management positions to earn a decent salary.
 Although new businesses have contributed to the decline in employment rates, poverty remains acute because of underemployment, low-skilled jobs, with little or no protection of employees.

-Everything on the table, the ocean, and the hills.
+Part II- Everything has to be on the table, the coast lines, ocean, and mountains.

 There are also reports that leaders are preparing to grant exploration permits, has already sold or lease famous undeveloped mountains that are vital to the ecosystem of the environment.
 Some have argued that the new arrangements result in personal financial gains, even after leaders leaving elected offices.

 Very often the downtrodden are abandoned or used like experimental rats.
-The long-term health problem of potential mining carries risks.
+The long-term health problem mining carries risks.

 Unfortunately, when several manufacturers once principal and engine of these nations have been closing over the past decade, and more privatization, it leaves many locals a few places to look for a good-paying job.
-Some of these new businesses are important, but should a rescue result in more toxins that could lead to other health problems and force local farmers out of business?
+Some of these new businesses are important often result in more toxins that could lead to other health problems and force local farmers out of business?

 Has anyone analyzed the effect of current non-operational mining plants and their impact?